subugoe/on-merrit-website/pages/imprint.md

 ## Representatives

-Göttingen State and University Library is headed by Dr Wolfram Horstmann.
+Göttingen State and University Library is headed by deputy director Kathrin Brannemann.
 The library is a central institution of the University of Göttingen.
 The University of Göttingen (Georg-August-Universität Göttingen) is a public law corporation.
 It is legally represented by its President, Prof. Dr. Metin Tolan.

 ## Competent supervisory authority